-The City of Calgary Water Services officially discontinued the practice of fluoridating Calgary's drinking water on Thursday, May 19, 2011.
-This is following direction from Council and the official receipt of Alberta Environment's authorization to amend The City's Water Operating Approval.
+The City of Calgary discontinued the practice of fluoridating Calgary's drinking water on Thursday, May 19, 2011, following direction from Council and the official receipt of Alberta Environment's authorization to amend The City's Water Operating Approval.

 Fluoride still occurs naturally

 Fluoride naturally occurs in the Bow and Elbow Rivers, in concentrations varying throughout the year, between 0.1 and 0.4 mg/L.

 Calgarians vote against adding fluoride to its drinking water three times in 1957, 1961 and 1971.

 In a 1989 plebiscite, Calgarians voted in favour of adding fluoride to the city's drinking water.
 By 1991, fluoride was being added to Calgary's drinking water at a target of 1.0 mg/L.

 In 1998, The City and Alberta Health Services reviewed water fluoridation as a public policy, and a panel of five experts recommended a reduction in the level of fluoride to 0.7 mg/L. This change was adopted in 1999 following a second plebiscite where Calgarians again voted in favour of fluoridation by 55 per cent.

 The City of Calgary discontinued the addition of fluoride to Calgary's drinking water as directed by Council on May 19, 2011.